white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 5***
-* Check the status of your NAV within the VPS by using the command below:
+* Check the status of your NAV within the VPS by using the command below in Putty terminal:

 `/usr/local/bin/NulleX/nullex-cli masternode status`